 Cyber attacks are constant, only the victims change with every other episode of it.
-In addition, Marriott data breach created plenty of headlines and spice stories, but no one knew the enforcer behind.
-However, it was a Chinese intelligence-gathering effort that hacked many more types of data, including health and security clearance of Americans, according to the investigations.
+In addition, the Marriott data breach created plenty of headlines and spice stories, but no one knew the enforcer behind it.
+However, it was a Chinese intelligence-gathering effort that hacked many more types of data, including the health and security clearance of Americans, according to the investigations.
 The news says that the hackers implemented on the instructions of the ministry of state security and the civilian spy agency.
 This discovery took place when Trump administration was planning to target China’s trade, cyber and economic policies within days.

 According to the four government officials, they are planning to impose a fine and required investigation on those Chinese hackers working under the intelligence.
 Moreover, these four officials demanded to keep their names hidden.
-As a result, Trump administration decided to derestrict the reports to cancel the effect in case the hackers reveal the identity of US government officials.
+As a result, the Trump administration decided to derestrict the reports to cancel the effect in case the hackers reveal the identity of US government officials.

 Marriott’s Revolutionary Steps to rebrand its name and prestige

 The most admirable fact after this incident was, Marriott stayed strong and didn’t bend the knee to this massive cyber hacking.
-Therefor, Marriott international proclaimed a loyal program to replace the ongoing loyalty brands after the data breach.
+Therefore, Marriott international proclaimed a loyal program to replace the ongoing loyalty brands after the data breach.
 They named the new program Marriott Bonvoy, and it will replace current loyalty brands: Marriott Rewards, The Ritz-Carlton Rewards, and Starwood Preferred Guest.
-This restructuring considered as the second rebranding since April 2018, when Marriott integrated the Starwood Hotels and Resorts worldwide.
+This restructuring considered as the second rebranding since April 2018, when Marriott integrated Starwood Hotels and Resorts worldwide.